Last Updated July 9, 2020

 Secret Bay Residences

-The eight newly built and sustainable luxury villas and bungalows are available for whole ownership and are eligible for the CBI program for a limited time.
-They do come with a higher price tag, however, from a minimum of roughly $850,000 to over $3 million per property.
+The sustainable, luxury villas will be available for whole ownership and are eligible for the CBI program for a limited time.

 Ownership gives you a sustainable luxury vacation home accompanied by 5-star service including security, housekeeping, cooking services, vehicle use, high-speed internet, and free use of all adventure equipment.

-You will also have access to three swimmable white sand beaches, sea caves, a river, as well as a yoga pavilion, swimming pool, fitness center, spa, art barn, and restaurant.
+You will also have access to three swimmable beaches, sea caves, a river, as well as a yoga pavilion, spa, and restaurant.